Note

 Creating a new conda environment

-conda create -n pyleo python=3.10
+conda create -n pyleo python=3.11

-To view a list of available environment:
+To view a list of available environments:

 conda env list

-To activate your new environment:
+To activate the new environment:

 conda activate pyleo